terra-hq/wysiwyg/README.md

 );
 ```

-Now for WP, we have another option to add a zoom button to the images.
+Now for WP, we have another option to add a zoom to the image, when you click a modal appears and the image have a button.
 You have the option to change the zoom-button properties that you can find inside $image-options.
 You also have to add the zoom-modal-image mixin and the zoom-modal-image-modifier mixin OUTSIDE the .c--content-a class.

 Example: